 Funny, irreverent, heartbreaking, honest and fearless, 'David Parkin's Delusions of Grandeur' lives up to its name in all respects.

-Currently at Bethlem Museum of the Mind, originally created for Attenborough Arts DeStress Festival, 2018.
+'Delusions' spent 4 months installed at Bethlem Museum of the Mind in 2022, and was originally created for Attenborough Arts DeStress Festival, 2018.